lanceman2/Quickstream_dev/README.md

   path of files that they are most directly related to in the installed paths.
 Consequently:
   - you don't need to wonder where source files are,
-  - programs can run in the source directory after running make without installing them,
+  - programs can run in the source directory after running "make" without installing them,
   - the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the